Memorable Manitobans: Frank Borland McElrea (1893-1957)

-Born at Sidney, Manitoba on 12 January 1883, son of John McElrea and Jennie Allan, he was educated at the Sidney Public School, Carleton High School, and Palmer School of Chiropractic.
+Born at Sidney on 12 January 1893, son of John McElrea and Jennie Allan, he was educated at the Sidney Public School, Carleton High School, and Palmer School of Chiropractic.
 He began a chiropractic practice in 1911.
 During the First World War, he saw military service overseas from 1916 to 1919.
-On 5 April 1920, he married Euphemia Hazel McNeish.
-They had five children: William Gerald McElrea, John Borland McElrea, Shirley McElrea, Robert Edward McElrea, and Douglas Ramsey McElrea.
-He was a member of the Presbyterian church.
-His recreations included hockey, baseball, tennis, and hunting.
-In 1925, he lived at 164 Simcoe Street, Winnipeg.
+On 5 April 1920, he married Euphemia Hazel McNeish (1895-1980) and they had five children: William Gerald “Joe” McElrea (?-1979), John Borland “Jack” McElrea (1922-1994), Shirley Ann McElrea (?-2000, wife of Lou Therrien), Robert Edward “Bob” McElrea, and Douglas Ramsay “Doug” McElrea (1931-2016).
+In 1925, the family lived at 164 Simcoe Street, Winnipeg.
+He was a member of the Presbyterian church and his recreations included hockey, baseball, tennis, and hunting.
 He died at Winnipeg on 3 September 1957 and was buried in the military plot of Brookside Cemetery.

 Birth registration, Manitoba Vital Statistics.